-While on vacation in LA, out of curiosity, Bill stopped into an EDS office.
+While on a 1997 vacation in LA, out of curiosity, Bill stopped into an EDS office.
 That unplanned visit, started a series of events that ultimately had Bill and his wife Denise move to Southern California.

 Bill provided onsite desktop support for Xerox in London, ON, and continued to do so at the Xerox El Segundo campus.
 Initially working as a tech, Bill was promoted to Team Leader, then Supervisor, and eventually Site Manager.
 Along with managing the client relationship, Bill also led EDS’s onsite personnel (including deskside techs, server administrators, project managers, and interns).

 As time progressed, Bill moved over to work with the EDS corporate team, again managing the client relationship and onsite teams, for customers including Black and Veatch, Blue Cross Blue Shield of Arizona, Continental Airlines, Dial Corporation, and Northrop Grumman.

 In 2008, Hewlett Packard (HP) purchased EDS, making Bill an HP employee.
 Continuing as a Field Services leader, Bill continued working with several Fortune 500 companies, along with onboarding new HP clients like Avis Car Rentals.
 2015 saw HP outsource a large portion of its Field Services work to Modis, where Bill worked for two years, before moving over to Mphasis Corporation, after HP awarded their contract to this India based company, which itself had previously been owned by EDS and Hewlett Packard.